jpdjere/machine-learning-specialization/Course 2 - Advanced Learning Algorithms/Week 3 - Part 1 - Advice for applying machine learning.md

 Earlier this week, I mentioned running diagnostics to decide how to improve the performance of a learning algorithm.
 Now that we have a way to evaluate learning algorithms and even automatically choose a model, let's dive more deeply into examples of some diagnostics.
 The most powerful diagnostic that I know of and that I used for a lot of machine learning applications is one called bias and variance.

-Let's take a look at what that means in the next video.
+Let's take a look at what that means in the next section.